 Click below to meet our runners and discover how you can support them by making a donation!

 Juliet is running a full marathon to raise funds for the charity at South West London and St. George’s Mental Health NHS Trust, where she serves as a NED.
-The charity provides essential items for patients and staff that the NHS cannot fund, including gifts, artwork, and Mental Health First Aid training for local communities.
+The charity provides essential items for patients and staff that go beyond NHS funding, including gifts, artwork, and Mental Health First Aid training for local communities.

 Click here to support Juliet by making a donation!